RegisKouassi/RegisKouassi.github.io/research.md

 Moreover, I estimate a flood mitigation benefit-to-cost ratio of 9 to 1 associated with an improvement in sewer systems quality, saving nearly $22.6 million for the average county.</p>

-### Measuring the Economic Costs of China’s zero-COVID Policy from Outer Space, (With Jian tang)
+### Measuring the Economic Costs of China’s zero-COVID Policy from Outer Space (With Jian tang), Submitted
 <p>
 We quantify the effects of the “zero-COVID” policy using a rich set of county-level lockdown events in China and nighttime satellite imagery.
 We find that more stringent lockdowns induce a large contemporaneous decline in nightlight followed by a slow recovery,